variantstudios/compasshighschool.org/_drafts/navigator-news-10-7-19.md

 ![](/assets/images/art-seminars-always-fill-up-fast-1.jpg){: width="1000" height="865"}

 Seminars allow Compass students to explore MANY different interests\!
-Students sign up for two seminars a week.
+Students enjoy two seminars a week.
 We are so grateful for our Compass staff and community partners that make these unique learning experiences possible.
 Check out the choices for THIS week\!

 * Compass Mural
 * Graphic Lettering